mnk17arts/data/ProjectData/Web/tetris.md

 ### Project Demo

-> The demo of this project is available at the Github pages.
+> The Live demo of this project is available at the Github pages.
 You can view the demo from there.
 The link to the Github pages is [Book Lister Demo](https://mnk17arts.github.io/tetris/).